niklas-may/sanity-generator/README.md

 ### Config

-The module exports a `createConfig` function to provide better typesupport for the configuration object.
+The module exports a `createConfig` function to provide better type support for the configuration object.

 | Property        | Default              | Description                                                                                                                                        |
 | --------------- | -------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------- |